jarviscanada/jarvis_data_eng_SowonHam/linux_sql/README.md

 the PostgreSQL image through Docker.

 # Improvements
+- Committing more often into the remote repository, open Pull Requests in smaller bits than in bulks.
+- Merge feature branches to develop branch more frequently, and open a PR more often.
 - I believe the comments and the documentation on the implementation could have been done more thoroughly.
 - The testing of the scripts and queries could be improved by using several nodes rather than just one to ensure accuracy.